mchmarny/next19/SVR305/DEMO-2.md

 # Generating Events from Your Internal Systems with Knative

+> Note, this demo has some project specific dependencies.
+When possible I identified these in comments or defined them as environment variable to allow you to easily replace them.
+Still, in some cases like custom domain you will have to substitute `*.next.demome.tech` for your own domain.
+Please open an issue if you come across any other... issue.

 ## Demo 2 - How to install Twitter event source and wire it to Knative service

 ![Twitter event source and wire it to Knative service](img/demo2.png "Twitter event source and wire it to Knative service")